matiasAguirreE/project-sumobot/README.md

 2. Review the `docs` folder for detailed documentation on the mechanical design, electronic components, and software architecture.
 3. Assemble the hardware components following the provided schematics and guidelines.
 4. Upload the provided firmware to the microcontroller, and modify the code as needed for your specific hardware configuration.
-5. Test and calibrate the sumobot using the provided software tools and tutorials.
+5. Test and calibrate the sumobot using the provided software tools.
 6. Compete and have fun!

 ## Contributing